Òlòtūré

 Òlòtūré is a 2019 Nigerian crime drama film directed by Kenneth Gyang from a screenplay by Yinka Ogun and Craig Freimond.
 It stars Sharon Ooja, Beverly Osu, Ada Ameh and Blossom Chukwujekwu.

 Premise

-Òlòturé tells the story of Òlòturé (Sharon Ooja), a young and naive Nigerian journalist who goes undercover to expose the dangerous and brutal underworld of human trafficking.
+Òlòturé, a young and naive Nigerian journalist goes undercover to expose the dangerous and brutal underworld of human trafficking.
 Based in Lagos, it depicts how sex workers are recruited to be exploited overseas.